Is the Bible the Word of God?

 The question whether the Bible is the Word of God sits on a very slippery slope and if we say "no" now, we'll probably get booted off every Christian search engine.

 We regularly use the phrase "Word of God" for the Bible, and there's nothing wrong with that.
 After all, God speaks to people through the Bible most clearly; the Bible is a word, and the Bible certainly comes from God, so the answer is yes.

-Yet God also speaks through other texts (see list on the left), or buildings (the tabernacle, for instance) or nature (Rom 1:20) or people that otherwise talk nothing but nonsense (Balaam, Numb 22 to 24).
+Yet God also speaks through other texts (see below), or buildings (the tabernacle, for instance) or nature (Romans 1:20) or people that otherwise talk nothing but nonsense (Balaam, Numbers 22 to 24).
 The Bible is the word of God — the word from God and the word about God, as opposed to the word of or about someone else.

-In the Bible itself, however, the phrase Word Of God (in Hebrew: Dabar YHWH) is reserved solely for a Person of the triune Godhead, namely the One who became flesh in Jesus Christ (John 1).
-That Person first shows up in Genesis 15:1, where He comes to Abraham to tell him about His plan for the world, and to indicate that He will be a human some day.
+In the Bible itself, however, the phrase Word Of The Lord (in Hebrew: Dabar YHWH) is reserved solely for a Person of the triune Godhead, namely the One who became flesh in Jesus Christ (John 1).
+That Person first shows up in Genesis 15:1, where He comes to Abraham to tell him about His plan for the world, and to indicate that He will be a human someday.

 The Bible, on the other hand, is a compilation of books, not a Person.
 Jesus saves people, but the Bible doesn't.
 You can learn the whole Bible by heart and still not be saved.
 You can pray to the Bible and thus blatantly violate the First Commandment.
 You can love the Bible, but the Bible won't love you back.